 - Lucas Pawpaw Ointment 25g (especially good for sunburnt lips)

-A small tube of antiseptic cream can work wonders to prevent infection.
 You definitely don’t want to get an infection while travelling.
-And especially in warmer, tropical climates small grazes can easily become infected.
+Note that especially in warmer, tropical climates small grazes can easily become infected.

-- Digital thermometer (my Mum insisted we take one and bought this for us at Auckland Airport!)
+- Digital Thermometer (my Mum insisted we take one and bought this for us at Auckland Airport!)

-- 5ml plastic syringe for measuring liquid paracetamol for the kids
+- 5ml Plastic Syringe for measuring liquid Paracetamol for the kids

-- Bandaids/sticking plasters, gauze and knee-grazing-size wound covers (good strong bandaids are essential, though you can buy budget ones anywhere)
+- Bandaids/Sticking Plasters, gauze and knee-grazing-size wound covers (good strong bandaids are essential, though you can buy budget ones anywhere)

-- Female sanitary supplies
+- Female Sanitary Supplies

 - Tweezers